Dear TexCare, #1mybookmark

 Dear TexCare,

-A hand-embroidered linen cloth with Christmas motifs was put on the table on Christmas Eve an hour before guests were due to arrive.
-Unfortunately, after Christmas last year it had been neatly put together and put in place – no one had thought about washing it.
-Great resurrection, which was done with TexCare Stain Remover: Cloth with water and stain remover was dubbed on all the stains – and there were many: Andesovs, red wine and coffee, and everyone had been sitting there for exactly a year! – after only 20 minutes, wet and dry cloths were dabbed alternately, and the miracle occurred: no stains – maybe a slightly damp tablecloth, but it dried in the glow of the Christmas lights...
+A hand-embroidered linen cloth with Christmas motifs was placed on the table on Christmas Eve an hour before the guests were due to arrive.
+Unfortunately, after Christmas last year, it had been neatly folded and put away – no one had thought to wash it.
+A big fuss ensued, which was resolved with TexCare Stain Remover: A cloth with water and Stain Remover was dabbed on all the stains – and there were many: Duck sauce, red wine, and coffee, and they had all been there for exactly a year! – after only 20 minutes, it was dabbed with alternating wet and dry cloths, and the miracle occurred: no stains – maybe a slightly damp cloth, but it dried in the glow of the Christmas lights…

 |

-Can you use TexCare Stain Remover for a carpet?
+Can I use TexCare Stain Remover for a carpet?

 |